rhboot/shim/SBAT.md

 The initial SBAT implementation will add SBAT metadata to Shim and GRUB and enforce SBAT on all components labeled with it.
 Until a component (e.g. the Linux kernel) gains SBAT metadata it can not be revoked via SBAT, but only by revoking the keys signing that component.
-These keys will should live in separate, product-specific signed PE files that contain **only** the certificate and SBAT metadata for the key files.
+These keys will live in separate, product-specific signed PE files that contain **only** the certificate and SBAT metadata for the key files.
 These key files can then be revoked via SBAT in order to invalidate and replace a specific key.
 While